Abarth 205A Berlinetta: Chassis 103

 The most fully developed design, chassis number 103 is the second example built in spite of carrying the final chassis number.
 Unlike the first chassis, intended solely for competition, this was aimed at small series production for a wealthy clientele and was thus luxuriously appointed.
 This benefitted from a slight increase in the displacement of the Fiat 1100 engine from 1,089 to 1188 cc, but with power reduced to 65 hp-metric DIN thanks to a lower state of tune.

 Its official presentation took place at the Turin Motor Show in May 1950.
 Curiously enough, the Michelotti-bodied Ferrari 166 Inter, presented in September 1950, was very similar, although larger in size, and marketed at about the same price.
 Both models were from the same designer and body shop, which did not favor the relationship between the two business leaders.
 The Ferrari's distinctly better performance meant that the 205A found no further takers.

 Chassis 104 (Sport Ghia Coupé)

 In 1953, the fourth 205A chassis (number 104) was completed with an eye-catching, airplane-inspired, bullet nosed design by Giovanni Michelotti, carrying Carrozzeria Ghia badges.
 The Abarth 1100 Sport Ghia Coupé, as it was called, received the mechanicals from the recently introduced Fiat 1100/103, with the engine tuned by Abarth to produce around 65 hp-metric.
 The car was shown at Turin in 1953 and at a few more European shows; it was then sold to Bill Vaughn, an American builder of fibreglass bodyshells.
 He showed it at the 1954 New York Auto Show as the "Vaughn SS Wildcat" and claimed that it was fitted with an overhead cam V8 engine.
 No Vaughn Wildcats were built and there is no evidence of the engine having been swapped.
-The car was not shown publically again until 2015.
+The car was not shown publicly again until 2015.